its-theo/NukeCord/README.md

 > **Can I use a discord account token?** No, this is not a selfbot.
 >
 > **Is nuking servers against TOS?** In fact, it's not - But sending too many requests may lead to termination.
+>
+> > **Does this still work in 2023?** After a long one year break, NukeCord finally got updated to v.2.1, removing the Discord Patch and it's working again.